Dry-Ice Blasting for Mold Remediation

 Dry-Ice Blasting - How it Works

-abrasion, thermal shock, and evaporation.
-Dry ice is solid
+pellets: velocity, abrasion, thermal shock, and evaporation.
+Dry ice is

 manufactured in pellets of various sizes appropriate to the